Managing Domains

 Domains can be exported to YAML, To export domains.

-2. Click Export Domains
+Export Domains - Click

-4. Save the YAML file to your computer
+Download the yaml file - Save the YAML file to your computer

 Domain Settings